 The exact programme for each course can be found by clicking the “Activity Programme” button on each course page.
 Please note, the activities may have to change at short notice due to weather, opening restrictions etc.

 We also run some optional additional activities, mainly during the summer.
-This are available for an additional fee.
+These are available for an additional fee.

 There is an additional charge for these activities which is set in May.